AVEVA/sample-adh-event_store-python/README.md

 ### Configuring appsettings.json

-AVEVA Data Hub is secured by obtaining tokens from its identity endpoint.
+CONNECT data services is secured by obtaining tokens from its identity endpoint.
 Client credentials clients provide a client application identifier and an associated secret (or key) that are authenticated against the token endpoint.
-You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your ADH tenant.
+You must replace the placeholders in your `appsettings.json` file with the authentication-related values from your tenant and a client-credentials client created in your Cds tenant.

 ```json
 {